b17z/program_obscura/content/musings/a-reflection-on-what-i-need-to-do-better-new-2-years-after-college.md

 ---
-title: "A Reflection on What I Need to Do Better New 2 Years After College"
+title: "A Reflection on What I Need to Do Better 2 Years After College"
 date: 2018-02-16T11:24:31-05:00
 ---